thando24-create/weather-app/README.md

 # weather-app
-Weather app with only html and css
+Responsive weather app built using HTML and CSS